 Fatigue & Fracture Mechanics Aspects

-For a more detailed analysis of either fatigue or fracture mechanics analysis, the user is referred to Section 11, which treats these subjects in more detail.
+For a more detailed analysis of either fatigue or fracture mechanics, the user is referred to Section 11, which treats these subjects in more detail.

-If, within the general design constraints, the joint meets neither the basic nor the detailed fatigue criteria, it may be necessary to reconsider the initial joint design concept.
+If, within the general design constraints, the joint meets neither the basic nor the detailed fatigue criteria, it can be necessary to reconsider the initial joint design concept.

 Stage III